Riftia: Chemical process of thioautotrophic chemosynthesis

+Because R. pachyptila must uptake CO_{2.} for its metabolism, CO_{2} uptake in the worm is enhanced by the higher pH of its blood (7.3–7.4), which favours the bicarbonate ion and promotes a steep gradient across which CO_{2} diffuses into the vascular blood of the plume.

+Once the CO_{2} is fixed by the symbionts, it can be consumed by the host tissues.
+The fixed carbon is transported via organic molecules from the trophosome in the hemolymph.

+The bacteria produce waste products as a result of their chemosynthesis, primarily H+ and SO, and depend on the Riftia worm to remove them.
+Waste products are carried away and expelled (likely through the plume) via the worm's haemolymph.

 Symbiont acquisition

-The endosymbionts of R. pachyptila are not passed to the fertilized eggs during spawning, but are acquired later during the larval stage of the vestimentiferan worm.
-R. pachyptila planktonic larvae are transported through sea-bottom currents until they reach active hydrothermal vents sites, are referred to as trophocores.
-The trophocore stage lacks endosymbionts, which are acquired once larvae settle in a suitable environment and substrate.
+The symbiotic bacteria, on which adult worms depend for sustenance, are not present in the larvae.
+They are acquired from the environment.
 Free-living bacteria found in the water column are ingested randomly and enter the worm through a ciliated opening of the branchial plume.
 This opening is connected to the trophosome through a duct that passes through the brain.
-Once the bacteria are in the gut, the ones that are beneficial to the individual, namely sulfide-oxidizing strains are phaghocytized by epithelial cells found in the midgut are then retained.
+Once the bacteria are in the gut, the ones that are beneficial to the individual are engulfed (phaghocytized) by epithelial cells in the midgut and retained.
 Bacteria that do not represent possible endosymbionts are digested.
-This raises questions as to how R. pachyptila manages to discern between essential and nonessential bacterial strains.
-The worm's ability to recognise a beneficial strain, as well as preferential host-specific infection by bacteria have been both suggested as being the drivers of this phenomenon.

-The acquisition of a symbiont by a host can occur in these ways: